shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

 ^^^^^^^^^^^

 Using this method will allow to move hand or arm to predefined pose.
-This pose can be define using MoveIt assistant.
+This pose can be define using MoveIt assistant, or as states in the moveit warehosue

 Parameters: